AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 ---
 myst:
   html_meta:
-    description: Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs
+    "description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "title": "How to create and deploy a Sphinx site" "twitter:description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "twitter:title": "How to create and deploy a Sphinx site" "twitter:image": "_static/s_1_600.jpg"
-    title: How to create and deploy a Sphinx site twitter\:description: Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs twitter\:title: How to create and deploy a Sphinx site
+    "twitter:card": "summary"
 ---

 # How to set up a Sphinx site